Should You Get a DOC Campsite Pass for New Zealand?

 - Popular campsites including Kapowairua (Spirits Bay) Campsite, Rarawa Beach Campsite, Tapotupotu Campsite,

-Wentworth Valley Campground, Dickey Flat Campsite, Hot Water Beach Campsite (Tarawera), Whakapapa Holiday Park, Moke Lake Campsite, Twelve Mile Delta Campsite and Kinloch Campsite.
+Wentworth Valley Campground, Dickey Flat Campsite, Hot Water Beach Campsite (Tarawera), Whakapapa Holiday Park and Twelve Mile Delta Campsite.

-- Popular huts between December 26 and February 8, including Trounson Kauri Park Campsite, Tōtaranui Campground, Kerr Bay Campsite, Momorangi Bay Campsite, Pelorus Bridge Campsite and Peel Forest Campsite.
+- Popular campsites between December 26 and February 8, including Trounson Kauri Park Campsite, Tōtaranui Campground, Kerr Bay Campsite, Momorangi Bay Campsite, Pelorus Bridge Campsite and Peel Forest Campsite.

 See a full list of campsites where the Campsite Pass is not valid on this page of the DOC website.